- Start: Blue Sky Trailhead, Horsetooth Mountain Park. Fort Collins, Colorado

 After the race, kick back and enjoy the BBQ, awards and generous sponsor giveaways.

-Fees for the 2021 Blue Sky Marathon are as follows:
+Fees for the 2024 Blue Sky Marathon & Half Marathon are as follows:

 What You Get in Return for Your Registration Fee:

 - A beautiful, challenging and well-marked course on some of the best trails in Fort Collins

 - Enthusiastic, knowledgeable race and aid station volunteers